Mathematically established chaos and forecast of statistics with recurrent patterns in Taylor-Couette flow: Conclusion

+We have analysed, in the Taylor-Couette system, a subcritical parameter regime exhibiting dynamics that can be approximated by a simple discrete map.
+The map has exceptionally neat mathematical properties, which allow to rigorously establish its chaotic nature as well as the existence of infinitely many unstable periodic orbits.
+Remarkably, the fluid system and the discrete map share a common catalog of unstable periodic solutions with the tent map, a clear indication of topological conjugacy.
+A sufficient number of these solutions enables the construction of a conjugacy homeomorphism, which can be used to predict the probability density function to be expected from direct numerical simulation.

+Our informed choice of scenario purposely aims at greatly simplifying the theoretical analysis.
+For more general cases, the topological properties of chaotic fluid systems could be approximated by simple Markov maps \citep{YHB21}.
+As demonstrated in this paper, UPOs serve precisely as the link between such Markov maps and the Navier-Stokes system.
+Our theory differs from cycle expansion theory \citep{AAC90,CE91,CCP97,CAMTV16} and offers a more intuitive understanding of how the PDF can be constructed from UPOs.
+On the other hand, cycle expansion theory has the advantage of permitting the computation of statistically averaged quantities in a simpler manner by applying prescribed formulas.

+A complete understanding of turbulence is still a long way off from both the applied and the mathematical stand points.
+Whether Hopf's idea can be extended to high Reynolds number turbulence remains an open question.
+Furthermore, our results, depending on numerical approximations, do not guarantee that the Navier-Stokes solutions exhibit chaotic behaviour in the sense of Devaney.
+Nonetheless, we expect that our demonstration of how chaos theory applies to fluid flows under certain conditions will encourage future research on this important yet difficult problem.

-BW's and RA's research have been both funded by the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie Grant Agreement No. 101034413.
-RA has also been funded by the Austrian Science Fund (FWF) 10.55776/ESP1481224.
-This research was supported by the Australian Research Council Discovery Project DP230102188 and the Spanish MICIU grants No. PID2020-114043GB-I00 {and PID2023-150029NB-I00}.
+\backsection[Acknowledgements]{ This research is supported by the Australian Research Council Discovery Project DP230102188 and the Ministerio de Ciencia, Innovación y Universidades (Agencia Estatal de Investigación, project nos.
+PID2020-114043GB-I00 (MCIN/AEI/10.13039/501100011033) and PID2023-150029NB-I00 (MCIN/AEI/10.13039 /501100011033/FEDER, UE).
+BW's and RA's research has been funded by the European Union’s Horizon 2020 research and innovation programme (Marie Sk\l{}odowska-Curie Grant Agreement No. 101034413).
+RA has also been funded by the Austrian Science Fund (FWF) 10.55776/ESP1481224.}